-He suggests that it may be may be partly the frustration between these factors and the careful censoring of media that encourages the media to provide its own stories, rather than reporting events involving political parties.
-Seaton5 identifies what is sometimes known as the "new media", which she identifies as having three main influences: - people want to personalise the media, rather than it just being an information source, - 2. because of new technology there is 24 hour news, in a very competitive environment, - 3. use of circumstantial detail to construct apparently authentic stories, which are frequently quite false.
-The creation and manipulation of stories by the media is not a new phenomenon.
+He suggests that it may be may be partly the frustration among these factors and the careful censoring of media that encourage the media to provide their own stories, rather than reporting events involving political parties.

+Seaton5 identifies what are sometimes known as 'new media', which she identifies as having three main influences: people want to personalise the media, rather than it just being an information source; because of new technology there is 24 hour news in a very competitive environment; and, the use of circumstantial detail to construct apparently authentic stories, which are frequently quite false.

+The creation and manipulation of stories by the media are not new phenomena.